The Organization

 • Collaborate with community stakeholders, curatorial colleagues, and interpretive staff to generate innovative visitor-centric and transdisciplinary gallery and exhibition projects.

-• Participate in Master Gallery Interpretative Planning (MGIP), and work with ROM exhibition staff to continue re-development of ROM’s Daphne Cockwell Gallery Dedicated to First Peoples Art and Culture.
+• Participate in Master Gallery Interpretative Planning (MGIP), and work with ROM exhibition staff to continue the re-development of ROM’s Daphne Cockwell Gallery Dedicated to First Peoples Art and Culture.

 • Oversee content development for gallery interventions, rotations, programs, and special exhibitions in North American Archaeology and contribute to larger cross-institutional and transdisciplinary exhibition and gallery projects.